agl-alexglopez/dancing-links/README.md

 3. Select the `Disaster Planning` option from the top menu.
 4. Select any map from the drop down menu at the bottom of the window.
 5. Press `Solve` to view the fewest number of cities that can cover the map.

+## Supply Tags: A Second Approach

+I recently found a slight optimization to the Disaster Planning problem with Dancing Links that has made a significant speed improvement.
+This allows me to get rid of the `left` and `right` fields from the previous approach.
+The code is done and the write up will follow shortly.

 ## Dancing Partners